microsoft/fluent-ui-react/.github/test-a-feature.md

 Run test and watch:
 ```
-cd packages/perf-test
-yarn just perf-test
+yarn perf:test
 ```

-After running `perf-test`, results can be viewed in the `packages/perf-test/dist` folder with the main entry file being `packages/perf-test/dist/perfCounts.html`.
+After running `perf:test`, results can be viewed in the `packages/perf-test/dist` folder with the main entry file being `packages/perf-test/dist/perfCounts.html`.

 There are more detailed commands as well (these must be run from `packages/perf-test` directory):